Skip to content

 It’s easy to see how today’s workforce requires different benefits than previous generations.
 Yet many employers have failed to evolve to meet modern-day needs.
 Granted, there are many barriers – including higher costs and legal issues in some jurisdictions – to expanding access to healthcare plans in this manner.

-However, organizations should recognize the misalignment between some of their offerings and workers’ household needs and seek ways to make their benefits more inclusive and flexible where possible.
+However, organizations should recognize the misalignment between some of their offerings and workers’ needs and seek ways to make their benefits more inclusive and flexible where possible.

 Your employees' appreciation will translate into greater retention, productivity, engagement, and an overall enhanced employee experience.